trick-1/CanonEOSArduinoRemote/README.md

 # CanonEOSArduinoRemote
 Welcome to Canon EOSArduinoRemote!
-I pulled this together to help taking astrophotographs using an old Canon D350. it will work for any other time delay/remote trigger application you may have.
+I pulled this together to help take astrophotographs using an old Canon D350.
+It will work for any other time delay/remote trigger application you may want to use your Canon for.
 This will work with any Canon that has the 2.5mm socket for remote focus/shutter.
 It may work with other cameras with a similar focus/shutter setup.
 YMMV.

-The code is provided as is, does what I need most of the time but probably needs some tweaks.
+The code is provided as is, does what I need most of the time, but I will be the first to admit it probably needs some tweaks.
 It is functional and seems to work

 <h2>Hardware</h2>
 <ul>